Metabolis/daw-project-organiser/README.md

 - 📫 **Bug Reports**: [GitHub Issues](https://github.com/Metabolis/daw-project-organiser/issues)
 - 💬 **Questions**: [GitHub Discussions](https://github.com/Metabolis/daw-project-organiser/discussions)

+## Support Development

+If you find this tool useful and want to support its development, donations are greatly appreciated!

+You can find a **PayPal QR code** in the About dialog (Help → About)

 ## Version History

 See [CHANGELOG.md](CHANGELOG.md) for detailed version history.